KnowageLabs/Knowage-Documentation/chapter_4/import_export.rst

     Export/Import of glossaries window

-There are the two tabs of Export and Import.
-The user is asked to select the glossaries to export and to type a name that will be assigned to the zipped folder.
-The user can help himself/herself by using the filter on data (of creation of the glossary).
+In the *Export* tab, the user is asked to select the glossaries to export and type a name that will be assigned to the zip file.
+The searching functionality can be used for the selection.

-Once the user has got the zipped folder he/she must switch tenant and enter as its admin.
-Then select the import tab from the Export/Import main window.
+Afterwards, connecting as admin to target tenant, the user selects the *Import* tab from the Export/Import main window.

 .. figure:: media/image91.png

     Import of glossaries

-The user must use the arrows to indicate the glossaries he/she wants to import in the target tenant.
-No further information are needed to end the process.
-Then the user has to enter the target tenant as administrator and use the import tab to finalize the import.
+The user uses the arrows to indicate the glossaries to consider for the import.

 Catalog
 ~~~~~~~~

 This functionality allows to Export/Import the following elements

--  Data sets,
+-  Datasets,
 -  Business models,
 -  Mondrian catalogs,
 -  Layers,
 -  SVG files.

-The steps to perform the Export/Import are equal to those seen in the previous sections.
-Namely, the user has to enter the **Import/Export catalog** menu item from Server Manager menu panel.
+Enter the **Import/Export catalog** menu item from Server Manager menu panel.
 The window will contain the Import and Export tabs.
 The export tab is used to produce the zip folder to be imported in the tenant of interest.
 Note that the user can apply a temporal filter to help him/her to look up elements in the list.

 .. figure:: media/image92.png

     Import of catalog

-The import requires the zipped folder to be uploaded, to check the elements to import, to map roles among tenants and to map datasources.
+The import requires the zip file to be uploaded, to check the elements to import, to map roles among tenants and to map datasources.